 The purpose of the Cross-Connection Control and Backflow Prevention Program is to safeguard public drinking water and protect the health and safety of our customers from contamination by isolating any potential cross-connections which could backflow into the public water supply.
 It is the responsibility of both CLWSC and its customers to protect the public water supply, by adhering to the rules and regulations set forth by the Texas Commission on Environmental Quality (TCEQ).

 Customer Service Inspections

-Customer Service Inspections are performed to make sure there are no direct connections between the public water supply and a potential source of contamination or private water system that are not protected by either an air gap or an appropriate backflow prevention assembly.
+Customer Service Inspections are performed to make sure there are no direct connections between the public water supply and a potential source of contamination or private water system that is not protected by either an air gap or an appropriate backflow prevention assembly.